News of a series reunion at SDCC 2017 got me thinking how long before this franchise returns to TV yet again?

 Caprica (2010-2011), of course, was the short-lived spinoff prequel to The Battlestar Galactica reboot.
 It was about a dysfunctional family, the Greystones, a family that was the head of an industrial empire that first created the Cylon prototypes, that later came back as the mortal enemies of the humans that created them.

 Also, the series dwelt on the early life of a young William Adama who later became one the only serving admirals of the surviving humans.
 This aspect of the series introduced a sort of gritty tale reminiscent of The Godfather series of stories by Mario Puzo.
 Framed by the contrast between the Adamas and the Graystones.
 The series was meant to explore ethical implications of advances in technology, artificial intelligence, and robotics.

 So that brings us back to my original question what makes the series such an enduring phenomenon?
-Probably part of it is the primal archetype of its portrayal of war, a theme so deeply ingrained in our collective psyche and DNA it is an inescapable component of the human condition.
-The stories of heroism, adventure, honor, and betrayal, conflict and cowardice are an integral part of who we are, proven by the ancient myths that tell the story of our time on this planet.
-As far as the remake goes, part of its success is due to good timing; it was simply the perfect time to revisit a story of this kind.
+Probably a big part of it is the fact it’s a portrayal of war, a theme so deeply ingrained in our collective psyche, anthropology, and DNA it is an inescapable component of the human condition.
+These are the themes of our ancient myths and stories of heroism, adventure, honor, and betrayal, conflict and cowardice revolve around, and are an integral and archetypal part of the history of our time on this planet.
+As far as the remake goes, part of its success is due to right timing; it was simply the perfect time to revisit a story of this kind.
 Add to that it, it was a good, fun science fiction premise, well done, and you have a pop culture iconic event.